-In this article, we’ll get to the bottom of the question, explaining the difference between native apps and PWAs, the process of their creation, and the ups and downs of both to help you make up your mind which path to take for your specific business needs.
+In this article, we’ll get to the bottom of the question, explaining the difference between native apps and PWAs, the process of their creation, and the ups and downs of both to help you make up your mind about which path to take for your specific business needs.
 Let’s dive in!

 Why Is It Necessary to Invest in Apps?